andju/know/Travel/Bicycle/KCD bike tour.md

 The route continues along the river Sazava.
 ### Sights
 - [Chateau Komorní Hrádek](https://en.wikipedia.org/wiki/Komorn%C3%AD_Hr%C3%A1dek): Stands on the site of a castle, that was built by Radzig Kobyla.
 You can only see the outside, since it is used by the military.
-- Ruin of Castle Zlenice
+- Ruins of Castle Zlenice

 ### Food
 With more populated places along the route, the number of restaurants increases.
 Be aware though, that your favorite might be closed.